Brisbane's First Gallery of Modern Art

 MONO and microMONO

 Our sound/new-music performance programs are curated by Room 40/Lawrence English.
 They are MONO, experimental sound; microMONO, echoes of music; MONO.talk, related discussions, lectures, and panels; and MONO.kick, occasional joint projects with KickArts, Cairns.

-Our program is drafted twelve to eighteen months in advance in order to meet the deadlines for our funding applications.
-The program is curatorially driven: the Director invites artists and curators to make shows.
+Our program is drafted twelve to eighteen months in advance, in order to meet deadlines for our key funders.
+The program is curatorially driven.
+The Director invites artists and curators to make shows.
 We do not encourage proposals.
 We do not return unsolicited material.

 Education and Group Visits